pkaf/articles-in-nepali/README.md

 # articles-in-nepali
-Collection of articles I have written for the different Nepali magazines.
+Collection of articles I have written for different Nepali magazines.